TrainWeb.org Facebook Page

 Train chasers and bicyclists were here to see our train cross the Napa River.

-Water is always seen on the south side of our train while grape vines are on the north side of the train.
+Water is always seen on the south side of our train while grape vines are on the north side.

-Now we have vineyards on the south side of the train.
+Now we had vineyards on the south side.

 We crossed Railroad Slough.

-We ran through Wingo and crossed a drawbridge the train shares with a local road.
+We passed through Wingo and crossed a drawbridge the train shares with a local road.

-The Sears Point Race Track is just ahead of our train.
-We then arrived at our final stop at the Sears Point Race Track where we detrained for a picture of our train.
+The Sears Point Race Track was just ahead and we arrived at our final stop at the Sears Point Race Track where we detrained.

 Our train at the Sears Point Race Track before we walked to the race track itself up a short hill.